 New customers only.
 18+, BeGambleAware.org.
 Min deposit £10.
 Money back as bonus.
 Wagering requirements: Sportsbook 3x at min. odds of 1.40 (2/5), Casino 25x.
 Only one bonus can be used at a time, Sportsbook bonus must be wagered before using the Casino, unless the bonus has been forfeited.
 Bonus will expire after 7 days of opt-in.
 Full T&C's Apply

 So, of these strange and unfamiliar sites, which should you use?
-Stake is commonly regarded as one of the best locations for anybody looking to bet bitcoins against sporting events.
-The interface is simply, the payouts are among the most generous of all bitcoin betting sites (and you can immediately withdraw your winnings to your bitcoin account), and all gambling is completely anonymous.
+Stake is commonly regarded as one of the best for anybody looking to bet with bitcoins on sporting events.
+Their interface is simple, the payouts are among the most generous of all bitcoin betting sites (and you can immediately withdraw your winnings to your bitcoin account), and all gambling is completely anonymous.

 What is Bitcoin?